A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Results

 To obtain a clearer picture of the impact of divertor fuelling (room temperature $D_2$ from valve 3t (see figure \ref{MU_schematic})) on plasma-molecular kinetics and detachment, two additional MAST-U experiments (beam-heated L-mode) are performed.
 Both discharges are detached before divertor fuelling is introduced.
 During discharge 49286, two sharp $\mathrm{D}_2$ puffs were injected into the upper divertor from valve 3t (see figure \ref{MU_schematic}) at 400 ms and 600 ms (and two puffs into the lower divertor at 500 ms and 700 ms).
 Discharge 49289 experienced a fuelling ramp, symmetric between lower and upper divertor. \\

 For both cases, an \emph{increase} in rotational temperature (far beyond room temperature) is observed during \emph{room temperature} $\mathrm{D}_2$ gas injection in the divertor (figure \ref{fig:np_comparison}).
 The additional divertor cooling/deeper detachment induced by divertor fuelling (as evidenced by a reduction in ion target flux) results in an increase in rotational temperature.
 This observation is the most clear in the case where two sharp divertor puffs are introduced (figure \ref{fig:np_49286}), corresponding to an immediate reduction in ion flux and surge in rotational temperature, after which the ion flux and rotational temperature recovers until the second puff is introduced.
-Additionally, this suggests a decoupling between lower and upper divertor: the upper divertor neutral pressure and rotational temperature does not respond to lower divertor perturbations.\\
+Additionally, the upper divertor neutral pressure and rotational temperature do not respond to the staggered lower divertor puffs (at 500 ms and 700 ms) suggesting a decoupling between lower and upper divertor.
+This is in keeping with finding by \citeauthor{BobK} \cite{BobK}.\\

 To conclude, the rotational temperature rises throughout the detachment process.
 The increase tends to be more pronounced when particle flux ``rolls over" and the plasma becomes deeply detached.\\